apereo/cas/docs/cas-server-documentation/installation/Configuring-RiskBased-Authentication.md

 This calculator looks into past authentication events that match the client ip address.
 It is applicable if you wish to consider authentication requests from unknown ip addresses suspicious for the user.
 The story here is:

-> Find all authentication events that match the current client ip address and calculate an averaged score.
+> Find all past authentication events that match the current client ip address and calculate an averaged score.

 ### Browser User Agent

+This calculator looks into past authentication events that match the client `user-agent` string.
+It is applicable if you wish to consider authentication requests from unknown browsers suspicious for the user.
+The story here is:

+> Find all past authentication events that match the current client browser and calculate an averaged score.

 ### Geolocation